hussra/churchsuite-plan-viewer/docs/editor.md

 main plan viewer window, where it is inserted into a `<div id="planContents" />` element.

 This pane has the [Bootstrap 5.3](https://getbootstrap.com/docs/5.3/getting-started/introduction/) styles applied, including their sans-serif native font stack.
-Your template's own styles are also loaded.
+Your template's own styles are also loaded, and in them you can use the `--primary-color` variable to reference your ChurchSuite account's primary colour.

 ## Liquid filters
 In addition to the [standard LiquidJS filters](https://liquidjs.com/filters/overview.html), the following